 Pirita tee 78, Kesklinna linnaosa, Tallinn

 A monument to Estonian military officers who fell victim to communist terror is part of the memorial.
-The Home Garden combines dreams, memories, and homesickness.
-The symbols include apple trees planted and bees depicted on the wall.
+The Home Garden combines ideas of dreams, memories, and homesickness.
+The symbols include planted apple trees and bees depicted on the wall.

-The monument complex commemorates the victims of communism and is a reminder of the fragility of freedom and human life.
+The monument complex commemorates the victims of communism and is a reminder of the fragility of freedom and of human life.

 Take bus No. 1A, 5, 8, 34A, or 38 to Maarjamäe bus stop.
 If you're coming by car, you can park along Pirita Road (towards Pirita from the entrance) or in the parking lot.